My Ultimate Guide to Maine’s 20 Prettiest Coastal Towns

 Damariscotta-Newcastle – A Pair of Unique Coastal Towns in Maine

-These twin villages are a must-see when exploring the coastline of Maine.
+I discovered these twin towns on a leaf-peeping trip and fell for their old-school charm.
 The Damariscotta River divides the two towns, each offering charming village vibes and unspoiled scenery.
 You won’t have to drive far to find some unspoiled sandy beaches and the famous Pemaquid Point Lighthouse.

 If you’re into fresh oysters, look no further!
 Damariscotta is considered by many as the “Oyster Capital of New England” and even holds multiple oyster festivals each year.
 The Pemaquid Oyster Festival typically occurs on the last Sunday of September, where proceeds are donated to numerous marine education and conservation organizations in mid-coast Maine.
-Are these among the best towns in Maine?
-100%!
+I slurped fresh oysters right from the river and watched the tide roll in beside historic buildings.

 Lubec